-Non-executive directors are eligible to participate in the Omnibus Plan and other long-term compensation plans adopted by the Corporation from time to time.
+Non-executive directors are eligible to participate in the Omnibus Plan, the Cash RSU Plan and other long-term compensation plans adopted by the Corporation from time to time.
 The Omnibus Plan allows for non-executive directors to receive all or a portion of their compensation in the form of a grant of DSUs in each fiscal year.
-See "Incentive Plan Awards - The Omnibus Plan" for a summary of certain provisions of the Omnibus Plan.
+See "Incentive Plan Awards - The Omnibus Plan" and "- Cash RSU Plan for a summary of certain provisions of the Omnibus Plan and the Cash RSU Plan.